-With the start of the year right around the corner, now is the perfect time to sit down and start talking about a New Years Resolution for Kids!
-This is a great way to help them make a plan and work daily to achieve that goal!
+Setting New Years Resolution for Kids is a great way to help them make a plan and work daily to achieve that goal!
 The great thing about setting resolutions is that they’re composed of personal goals and ideas that are hoping to be met.
-Below you’ll find some fun ideas for kids New Years Resolutions that are great for varying ages.
+Below, you’ll find some fun ideas for kids New Years Resolutions that are great for varying ages.

 Resolutions can be hard – or fun, depending on what you want to set.
 And for kids, why not make them fun?
 The more resolutions that they can make, the more fun that they will have.
+When parents actively involve their children in setting resolutions, it not only strengthens the parent-child bond but also empowers the child to take ownership of their goals and create long-lasting habits.
 Just be sure to talk to them about the point of a resolution and the importance of sticking to it once it’s set.
-Setting goals is important and puts you into a growth mindset..
+Setting goals is important and puts you into a growth mindset.

+Begin by explaining that the new year is a fresh start, like turning the page of a book or starting a new chapter.
 Break it down in a way that is easy to understand.
 You can make a comparison to a goal that they set for a video game or for their grades in school.
-Basically, try and explain to them that a goal for New Year is something that they’re setting for themself to hope to achieve throughout the year.
+Basically, try and explain to them that resolutions are like promises we make to ourselves to do something good, make improvements, and achieve something in the coming year.

 Can you start over with trying to stay on track with resolutions?